-The Atomic Bomb & the End of World War II: A Collection of Primary Sources, National Security Archives @ GWU
+The Atomic Bomb & the End of World War II: A Collection of Primary Sources, NSA @ GWU

-Robert James Maddox, “The Greatest Hoax in American History: Japan’s Alleged Willingness to Surrender During the Final Months of WWII,” History New Network (7.28.08)
+Robert James Maddox, “The Greatest Hoax in American History: Japan’s Alleged Willingness to Surrender During the Final Months of WWII,” History News Network (7.28.08)

 From E-mc² to the Atomic Bomb (Einstein Online)